 As Congress continues its efforts to advance legislation to protect patients from surprise medical bills, it is critical that important policy decisions are made based on accurate and reliable research.
 Unfortunately, media and some policymakers perpetuate flawed data and studies that drastically exaggerate the frequency and charges of balance billing by emergency physicians.

 It may grab headlines, but ultimately hurts patients left to face the challenges of inadequate insurance coverage.

 Media accounts of surprise medical bills often portray patients who received bills for thousands of dollars following emergency care.
 Yet what is often overlooked is that the emergency physician's charge comprises only a small portion of those costs.

-Recent legislative proposals would only allow providers to access independent dispute resolution (IDR) when the median in-network amount for that service is over a certain dollar threshold ($1,250 in the Energy & Commerce Committee bill).
+Recent legislative proposals would only allow providers to access independent dispute resolution (IDR) when the median in-network amount for that service is over a certain dollar threshold ($750 in the latest HELP/Energy & Commerce proposal).

 While it's often cited that "1 in 3" or "1 in 4" emergency visits result in a surprise medical bill, the actual rate of care provided by emergency physicians who are out-of-network is estimated to range between 4 and 8 percent.